adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 #### So What

-## 2. What’s the salary for data jobs in different regions?
+## 2. What are the salary ranges for data jobs in various regions?

 ### Skills: PivotTables & DAX